 The good news is that Italy is one of the cheapest countries in Western Europe to rent an automatic car.
 Most cars in Europe are manual, so unless you specify on your reservation that you want an automatic car you will be given a manual.

-While I always rent an automatic car, it’s convenient to rent a car that has an option of both transmissions if you’re traveling in the winter.
-It’s easier to get out of the snow with a manual transmission
+While I always rent an automatic car, it’s convenient to rent a car that has an option of both transmissions if you’re traveling in the winter to the Dolomites.
+It’s easier to get out of the snow with a manual transmission.

 How Old Do You Have To Be to Rent a Car In Italy?

 The legal driving age in Italy is 18 years old, but you need to have your license for at least a year.
 Most car rental companies will charge you an extra fee if you’re a young driver under 25.

 Insurance companies set a maximum age for car rental.
 Usually, the cut-off is 70 or 75 years old depending on the provider.